Who We Are

 Alanah dobinson | Accredited Exercise Physiologist, Bachelor of Clinical Exercise Physiology (Hons)|AEP AES ESSAM

-Alanah Dobinson is an Accredited Exercise Physiologist and has a passion for assisting those with mental health and eating disorders engage in safe, healthful exercise.
+Alanah Dobinson is an Accredited Exercise Physiologist and has a passion for assisting those with mental health and eating disorders to engage in safe, healthful exercise.
 Alanah is passionate about assisting clients to maximise their health and optimise their functional ability, in medically and psychologically appropriate ways.
 Alanah has completed specialised training in both Maudlsey Family Based Therapy and Cognitive Behavioural Therapy for eating disorders.
-She is an invited writer and presenter for Exercise and Sports Science Australia, Education in Nutrition and the Royal Australian College of General Practitioners on the topic of exercise and eating disorders.
-Finally, she has presented at annual conferences for both the Academy for Eating Disorders as well as the Australia and New Zealand Academy for Eating Disorders.
+She is an invited writer and presenter for Exercise and Sports Science Australia, The Royal Australian College of General Practitioners, Education in Nutrition and the Queensland Academy of Sport on the topic of safe exercise and non-abstinence during recovery from an eating disorder.
+Finally, she has presented at annual conferences for both the international Academy for Eating Disorders as well as the Australia and New Zealand Academy for Eating Disorders.

 MArita COOPEr | PhD Clinical Psychology